BREAKING: A.C.C. charge Blake, Watson with corruption

 The charges come on the eve of a scheduled visit by FIFA President Gianni Infantino, along with CONCACAF President Victor Montagliani and a delegation of global football administrators.

-They are set to decide the fate of funding for the Cayman Islands Football Association after it was sanctioned from financial support for three years.
+They are set to decide the fate of funding for the Cayman Islands Football Association after it was sanctioned from receiving financial support for three years.

 In 2017, Mr. Blake was suspended from his role as Vice President after being arrested by the A.C.C, but he reappeared on the football scene over a year ago without mention from CIFA on why he had been allowed to resume his position.